jojo1981/cpm/README.md

 ### 1.7 Setup configuration

 Create the `parameters.yml` file by copying ./app/config/parameters.dist.yml to ./app/config/parameters.yml
-Create the `.htaccess` by copying ./web/htaccess.dist.php to ./web/.htaccess, this file is responsible for setting the application environemnt in which the application must run and that all request will go through the front controller: index.php
+Create the `.htaccess` by copying ./web/htaccess.dist.php to ./web/.htaccess, this file is responsible for setting the application environment in which the application must run and that all request will go through the front controller: index.php

 Edit the new `.htaccess` file and remove the following content form the file: